MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/theming/dark-mode.md

 ---
-title: "Dark mode in Xamarin.Forms applications"
+title: "Detect dark mode in Xamarin.Forms applications"
 description: "Dark mode can be supported in any Xamarin.Forms application using a combination of ResourceDictionaries, DynamicResources, and platform knowledge." ms.prod: xamarin ms.assetid: D10506DD-BAA0-437F-A4AD-882D16E7B60D